 *Taiwanese – if you hold a passport issued by Taiwan that includes the number of the identification card issued by the competent authority in Taiwan.

-**See the Home Office website for more information on ‘low risk' applications.
+**See the Home Office Tier 4 Policy Guidance for more information.

 You will need an ATAS Certificate if you are doing a PhD or Masters degree in one of the subjects listed on the Foreign and Commonwealth Office website.
 These are mainly in the science subjects.
 You must check with your school at UEA to confirm if you are required to apply for an ATAS Certificate.